Evaluating the use of e-assessment in a first-year pure mathematics module: APPENDIX

 \section{APPENDIX}

-Below are some examples of the different question types used for the online quizzes.
-Example \ref{multiplechoice} is an example of a multiple-choice question, Example \ref{fillintheblank} is an example of a fill-in-the-blank question, Examples \ref{matching1} and \ref{matching2} are examples of matching questions and Example \ref{multipleanswer} is an example of a multiple-answer question.
+Below are some more examples of the different question types used for the online quizzes.
+Example \ref{multiplechoice} is an example of a multiple-choice question and Example \ref{multipleanswer} is an example of a multiple-answer question.

 \begin{example} Let $X=\{a,b\}$ and $Y=\{1,2\}$.
 What is the Cartesian Product of $X$ and $Y$? \begin{enumerate}[label=\alph*)] \item $X\times Y=\{(a,1),(b,2)\}$ \item $X\times Y=(a\cdot 1, b\cdot 2)$ \item $X\times Y=\{(a,1),(a,2),(b,1),(b,2)\}$ \item $X\times Y= a\cdot 1 +b\cdot 2$ \end{enumerate} \end{example}